-- The Beagle is the most common of the many different types of hound dog breeds.
-Easy-going, curious, and very charming.
+- The Beagle is the most common of the many different types of hound dog breeds and is easy-going, curious, and very charming.

-- The Bloodhound Possessing an unrivaled sense of smell is an old breed, created to hunt deer and wild boar.
+- The Bloodhound has an unrivaled sense of smell and is an old breed, created to hunt deer and wild boar.

 Hounds are among the oldest of the major dog groups in the world.
 With their powerful senses and athletic bodies, they have helped humans track down prey almost since the dawn of civilization.
 There are generally two different types of hound dog breeds: the sighthound, which tracks its prey with sight and speed, and the scent hound, which patiently locates its quarry by tracking the scent from a distance.

 Some breeds have both excellent sight and scent, blurring together the two boundaries.

 Altogether, there are more than a hundred different hounds from around the world.
 This article will cover the top 10 most popular and well-known breeds, ranging across many different types of hound dogs worldwide, from the rugged terrain of Afghanistan to the rolling hills of Ireland.

 All of the dogs on this list make for great companions and athletic playmates, but they need to be trained early as puppies to obey your commands and focus their attention because of their strong hunting instincts and wanderlust potential.

 The Beagle is perhaps the most common of the many different types of hound dog breeds (the American Kennel Club ranks it as the sixth most popular breed in the United States alone).
 Easy-going, curious, and very charming, it was originally bred at some point in medieval England to hunt down hares (an activity known as beagling).